seppmail/SEPPmail365/Readme.md

 parameter, but if version specific configuration is required, you will have to
 supply this parameter with the respective version.

+`-Enabled [Switch] (optional)`
+Allows for the connectors to be created in an inactive state, in case you just
+want to prepare your environment.

 **Examples:**

 ```powershell